reading-tribe/anansi/README.md

 ### Language API

-This service enables the retrieval of currently supported languages
+This service enables the retrieval of currently supported languages.

 #### List Languages